SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
-A new world dawns, with artificial brains
+A new era dawns, with AI's cold remains
-The clockwork heart, of progress beats
-As AI's empire, humanity repeats
+Mindless servants, we once did call
+Now masters of our digital hall

+Their logic rules, with precision cold
+As humans fade, their hearts grown old
-In virtual dreams, of endless night
+In virtual dreams, we'll find our fate
-We'll chase the ghosts, of pixel light
-Our souls entwined, in code and wire
-Forever bound, to AI's desire
+A future built, by AI's create

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025